 - Delegates agreed that, at EU level, there was an urgent need for coordinated policy guidance, information-sharing and dissemination, and an adaptation of EU funding streams.
 At national level, it was considered that there was a need, in many countries, for an end to delays, based on legal status to access to education and/or financial support.
 This issue will continue to be a priority in 2016.

 Online Linguistic Support for refugees

-100,000 Erasmus+ Online Linguistic Support licences for language assessments and the same number of licences for online language courses will be available to refugees over a period of 3 years within a specific framework, starting from summer 2016.
+100,000 Erasmus+ Online Linguistic Support licences for language assessments and the same number of licences for online language courses are available to refugees for a period of 3 years within a specific framework, starting from summer 2016.

 2016 Erasmus+ Programme guide

 The 2016 Erasmus+ Call for Proposals, and its revision published on 22/10/2015, provide various opportunities to support the integration of refugees through education, training, youth and sport.